odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/sendcloud_shipping.rst

 .. important::
    Odoo integration of Sendcloud works on free Sendcloud plans *only* if a bank account is linked, since Sendcloud won't ship for free.
-To use shipping rules or individual custom carrier contacts, a paid plan of Sendcloud is required.
+To use shipping rules, or individual custom carrier contacts, a paid plan of Sendcloud is **required**.

+.. _inventory/shipping_receiving/sendcloud-warehouse-config:

 Warehouse configuration
 -----------------------